isaacnmm/pestpolicy-hugo2XX/content/posts/10-essential-lawn-and-garden-tools-for-fall/index.md

 ---
-title: "10 Essential Fall Lawn & Garden Tools for a Perfect Spring"
+title: 10 Essential Fall Lawn & Garden Tools for a Perfect Spring
-description: "Prepare your yard for winter and ensure a vibrant spring with our guide to the 10 essential lawn and garden tools every homeowner needs for fall cleanup."
+description: Prepare your yard for winter and ensure a vibrant spring with our guide to the 10 essential lawn and garden tools every homeowner needs for fall cleanup.
 slug: /10-essential-lawn-and-garden-tools-for-fall/
-date: 2025-08-09 00:00:00+00:00
+date: '2025-08-10 00:00:00+00:00'
-lastmod: 2025-08-09 00:00:00+00:00
+lastmod: '2025-08-10 00:00:00+00:00'
 author: Isaac
 categories:
 - Lawn Care